leapmotion/os-controls/src/components/library/README.md

 Then again, we probably don't want to make that architectural choice for people, and want our classes to be usable in many different paradigms.
 It should be possible to use the classes as local variables, as members, as objects allocated on the heap, via std::shared_ptr, etc.

+There should (could?) be an Update method as well, which re-initializes the resource, and probably corresponds to a relatively lightweight operation (compared to releasing and re-initializing).
+Perhaps this should be resource-specific, so no requirement is made on it.

+The Release method should take no arguments, so that it can be called without specific knowledge of what type the resource is.

 Each OpenGL resource has associated "bind"/"unbind" operations which affect the state of the OpenGL server and consequent drawing operations.